Translation Consistent Semi-supervised Segmentation for 3D Medical Images

-Semi-supervised medical segmentation has received much attention in recent years, where most papers focus on estimating uncertain regions within pseudo labels. \citet{yu2019uncertainty, wang2021tripled, xia2020uncertainty} propose uncertainty-aware mechanisms that estimate the uncertainty regions for the pseudo labels via Monte Carlo dropout. \citet{luo2020deep, luo2021urpc} learn the unsupervised samples progressively via prediction confidence or the distance between the predictions from different scales. \citet{wang2022uncertainty} estimate the uncertainty via a threshold-based entropy map. \citet{mehrtash2020confidence, xu2023dual, xiang2022fussnet} measure uncertainty by the calibration of multiple networks' predictions.
 While exploring unlabelled data, these approaches aim to avoid the negative impact of trying to learn from potentially noisy regions.
 However, by doing that, they have inadvertently neglected the learning of potentially correct pseudo-labels, resulting in insufficient convergence, particularly when dealing with complex input data patterns.
-This issue has been partly handled by \citet{ishida2017learning}, who proposed a complementary learning method to train from the inverse label information based on negative entropy. \citet{kim2019nlnl, kim2021joint, rizve2021defense} successfully explore negative and positive learning techniques to achieve a good balance between avoiding the learning from potentially noisy regions and mitigating the insufficient convergence issue.
+This issue has been partly handled by \cite{ishida2017learning}, who proposed a complementary learning method to train from the inverse label information based on negative entropy. \cite{kim2019nlnl, kim2021joint, rizve2021defense} successfully explore negative and positive learning techniques to achieve a good balance between avoiding the learning from potentially noisy regions and mitigating the insufficient convergence issue.